Thank you for booking, Acadia Treehouse Retreat!!

 LASTLY AND MOST IMPORTANT

-Thanks again, for choosing to stay with us.
+Thanks again for choosing to stay with us.
 We personally designed and built these properties to share the magic of the forest and Maine’s natural beauty with you.
-We hope your time among the trees is relaxing and memorable, and that your stay meets (or exceeds!) your expectations.
-We’d love to host you again, the next time you’re planning a getaway.
+We hope your time among the trees is relaxing, memorable, and that your stay meets (or exceeds!) your expectations.
+We would love to host you again the next time you’re planning a getaway.

 Sincerely, Haze & Angie Martin and all Treehouse Getaway’s Team Members.